Bulgarian Folk Songs: Legacy

-In post-war Yugoslav Macedonia the collection was published for the first time in 1962 and later in 1983 under the title "The Collection of the Miladinov Brothers", by literary historians Haralampije Polenaković and Todor Dimitrovski.
+"...It may be known to you that when I came to Zagreb last year, my deceased friend Konstantin Miladinov requested me to give him one hundred songs from the eastern regions of Bulgaria, so that he could name his collection 'Bulgarian Folk Songs'.
+I gratefully fulfilled my friend’s request, as he promised to give me without fail one hundred forints from the local advance payments for my work.")
 The original references to Bulgarians, Bulgarian culture, Bulgarian language and Macedonia as "Western Bulgaria" were redacted.
 During the Yugoslav era, the original text, in which the authors explicitly referred to the featured works as Bulgarian, was made unavailable to the public.
 In 1999, after Macedonia had gained its independence from Yugoslavia, under the auspices of Dimitar Dimitrov, a Bulgarophile minister of culture, the collection was reissued under its original title, which caused backlash from Macedonian historians.
 The Macedonian State Archive, funded by the Soros Foundation, released a photocopy of the book's cover page in which the word "Bulgarian" was cropped to make it seem that the title was merely "Folk songs collected by the Miladinov brothers Konstantin and Dimitar" and not "Bulgarian folk songs collected by the Miladinov brothers Konstantin and Dimitar".
 Bulgarian scholars have accused their Macedonian colleagues of falsifying the original edition by deliberately deleting references to Bulgaria.
 These accusations have received strong support from international academic circles.
 Although the book contains a number of songs in which the literary characters are mentioned as Bulgarian, Macedonian researchers claim the "Bulgarian" designation appeared in the title shortly prior to the book's publication, and that it was originally was titled "Macedonian Folk Songs".
 The collection's historical context and its authors' national identity have been disputed between North Macedonia and Bulgaria.
 Pupils in present-day North Macedonia do not have the access to the book in its original form.
 In March 2021, a shipment with the original edition of the book, intended for the Bulgarian Cultural Center in Skopje, was denied entry into North Macedonia, which provoked backlash from Bulgarians.